afrl-rq/OpenAMASE/README.md

 To run *OpenAMASE* without building from source, the entire source must still be downloaded (due to dependancies on multiple libraries).
 The release version of `OpenAMASE.jar` should then be placed in the `dist` directory.

-# License

-*OpenAMASE* is developed by the Air Force Research Laboratory, Aerospace System Directorate, Power and Control Division.
-All source code for *OpenAMASE* is publicaly released under the Air Force Open Source Agreement Version 1.0.
-See LICENSE.md for complete details.
-The Air Force Open Source Agreement closely follows the NASA Open Source Agreement Verion 1.3.

 ## 3rd Party Licenses
 AMASE uses several 3rd party libraries distributed under open source licenses.
 The binary libraries are included in the `lib` folder.
 The original source, data, and applicable license files can be found in the subfolders of `lib`.